xswitch/battleship/readme.md

 > Options
 > Icons
 > End Screen
+> Toasts - Notifications for errors, hits, misses and whatever

 Bugs
 > Reverse playing boards, currently player1 is shooting on his own ships and vice versa

-DOING NOW
-> Show amount left and preview placement
+For tomorrow
->> Polish table
+> Polish table
-> Getting coordinates when entering cell

->> IF out of bounds, filter array and change only the ones within board to "invalid" class
+> IF out of bounds, filter array and change only the ones within board to "invalid" class

+> Ship rotation

 > Split up functions, isolating functionality